nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Related information**: -

-<div id="212-uc-member_02-configure-and-register-a-subsystem-of-the-security-server-owner-as-a-security-server-client" class="anchor"></div>
-### 2.1.2 UC MEMBER\_02: Configure and Register a Subsystem of the Security Server Owner as a Security Server Client
+#### 2.1.2 UC MEMBER\_02: Configure and Register a Subsystem of the Security Server Owner as a Security Server Client

 **System**: X-Road system